bquillin12/bquillin12.github.io/index.md

 ## Some representative work

-*Global Monitoring Report 2015/2016: Development Goals in an Era of Demographic Change*, World Bank global flagship report, authored by a World Bank DEC team, October 2015.[(Link)](http://www.worldbank.org/gmr)
+*Global Monitoring Report 2015/2016: Development Goals in an Era of Demographic Change*, World Bank global flagship report, authored by a World Bank DEC team, October 2015.
+Featured a chart listed by the New Yorker as one of the Four Charts that Defined the World in 2015. [(Link)](http://www.worldbank.org/gmr)

 *The Caucasus and Central Asia: Transitioning to Emerging Markets*, International Monetary Fund, Middle East and Central Asia Departmental Paper 14/2.
 I authored the bits on political economy and structural reforms and worked on monetary policy.[(Link)](https://www.imf.org/external/pubs/ft/dp/2014/1402mcd.pdf)